Laurence Golborne

-Laurence Nelson Golborne Riveros (born Lorence Nelson Golborne Riveros Santiago, July 11, 1961) is a Chilean engineer and entrepreneur.
+Laurence Nelson Golborne Riveros (born Lorence Nelson Golborne Riveros, Santiago, July 11, 1961) is a Chilean engineer and entrepreneur.
 He was minister of public works until November 7, 2012, when he announced his decision to run for President of Chile.
 He previously had been bi-minister of Mining and Energy in the administration of President Sebastián Piñera.
 He withdrew from the presidential campaign on April 29, 2013, after two consecutive public scandals.

 Family and education

 Golborne grew up in Maipú, a working-class commune in the south-west of the capital Santiago, where his father, Wilfred, a merchant of English descent developed his entrepreneurial streak through an ironmonger business.

 The youngest of six children in the family, as a teenager Golborne became involved in meetings that the conservative National Party was organizing against the Popular Unity government.
 Nevertheless, his family situation is described as diverse, with members sympathetic to both the left and the right.

 Golborne graduated from the Instituto Nacional José Miguel Carrera, and then was admitted to the Pontifical Catholic University of Chile, where he pursued civil engineering.
-In university he was honored as the best graduate of his class.
-He is married with Carolina Reinoso after divorced Karin Oppermann.
+In university he was honored as the best graduate in his class.
+He is married to Carolina Reinoso, after having previously divorced Karin Oppermann.
 Later, he studied business administration at Northwestern and Stanford universities in the United States.